The best place and time to live in the Milky Way: Model assumptions

 \subsection{Galaxy model}

-To track the evolution and distribution of stellar surface density, star formation rate and metallicity of the Milky Way we use the inside-out formation model of \citet{2009ApJ...690.1452N}.
-The model reproduces several observed properties of the present time Galaxy (Table \ref{tab:3}).
+In order to track the evolution and distribution of stellar surface density, SFR, and metallicity of the Galaxy, we used the inside-out formation model of \citet{2009ApJ...690.1452N}, which reproduces several observable properties of the present-day MW (Table \ref{tab:3}).
+In this model the authors incorporated the bulge, which instead was neglected in the 2006 version of the model \citep{2006MNRAS.366..899N}.
+In the following we summarize this galaxy model.

-They assume that the formation and evolution of MW proceeds in two phases.
-During the first phase (i.e. for cosmic time t<2.5 Gyr), the galaxy is coupled to the hierarchical growth of the large scale structure and the bulge is formed.
-After this initial phase, the dark matter halo evolves in isolation and the disk forms.
-In the absence of star formation, the bulge and the disk have an exponential surface density:
+\citet{2009ApJ...690.1452N} assumed that the formation and evolution of MW proceeds in two phases.
+In the first phase (i.e., for cosmic time t<2.5 Gyr), the galaxy is still coupled to the hierarchical growth of the large-scale structure.
+In this phase, the infall gas loses its angular momentum more effectively as a result of shocks and tidal torques.
+The authors associated this phase of high infall rates with the formation epoch of the bulge: after $t_{\rm form}= 2.5$ Gyr, the baryonic mass (i.e., mainly gas during early stages) settles in the bulge with a steep exponential surface density profile,

-where $\Sigma_0 (z)$ and $R_{\rm s}(z)$ are the central surface density and the scale length respectively.
-After bulge and gaseous disk formation, stars start to form following the local dynamical star formation model \citep{1998ApJ...498..541K}: